knative/docs/docs/concepts/overview.md

 functionality to:

 * run stateless workloads, such as microservices
-* support event subscription, delivery and handling
+* support event subscription, delivery, and handling

 on Kubernetes clusters.